efecastillo/toric-nash-blowups/README.md

 ### Performance Considerations

 - **Bottleneck:** Computing Hilbert bases (done via Normaliz)
-- **Memory:** Store computed portions of digraphs to avoid recomputation
+- **Memory:** Store computed portions of digraphs to avoid recomputation.
+We can pass a dictionary (database DB) to the tree function so that it grows a previously computed database.
 - **Scalability:** Feasible up to dimension ~5 for systematic exploration

 ### PALP Normal Form